 Cabling and electrical installation

 Computer rooms often have raised flooring, permitting containment and access for computer equipment network and power cabling, and sometimes to facilitate underfloor cooling.
-These provide convenient routes for the UPS power and battery cables, which can be brought into the UPS cabinets via bottom access.
+These provide convenient routes for the UPS power and battery cables, which can be brought into the UPS power supply cabinets via bottom access.
 The UPS’s weight, especially if it contains batteries, may be enough to require a steel plinth to distribute the load.
 The plinth stands on the subfloor and is adjusted until its upper surface is flush with the raised floor surface.

 Performing the electrical installation is a task for experienced and qualified electrical contractors, employed either from recommendation or by the UPS supplier.
 In either case, references and evidence of previous successful installations should be sought and obtained.
 All installation work must be carried out in strict accordance with the manufacturer’s instructions and strict compliance with prevailing local electrical installation legislation.

-The electricity supply required by high power UPS equipment will have a significant impact on the existing cabling and switchgear, so careful integration with these will be necessary.
+The electricity supply required by high power UPS power supply equipment will have a significant impact on the existing cabling and switchgear, so careful integration with these will be necessary.
 However, detailed planning at this stage will be rewarded by time and cost savings in the future if it ensures adequate provision for any potential business growth and extra UPS capacity.
-An integrated, purpose-designed panel incorporating input and output switchgear for each UPS cabinet, together with a system isolator and wrap-around bypass switch can reduce the system design burden, simplify cabling and shorten cable runs.
+An integrated, purpose-designed panel incorporating input and output switchgear for each uninterruptible power supply cabinet, together with a system isolator and wrap-around bypass switch can reduce the system design burden, simplify cabling and shorten cable runs.
 It also minimises design and implementation complexity, saving time and costs.

-When designing the power feeds from the UPS units to the distributed components of the critical load, it is important to choose electrical circuit routes and circuit breaker sizing that provide satisfactory discrimination downstream of the UPS system.
+When designing the power feeds from the UPS power units to the distributed components of the critical load, it is important to choose electrical circuit routes and circuit breaker sizing that provide satisfactory discrimination downstream of the UPS power system.
 This is to ensure that a single load fault only trips its local protection device, without unnecessarily shutting down wider sections of the power system and needlessly losing productivity.

 An external maintenance bypass switch should also be provided, allowing the entire UPS system to be physically and electrically isolated for a swap-out or move without interrupting power to the load.
 Also, to ensure personnel safety and equipment protection, correct earthing is essential.
 All earthing points within the UPS circuits must be connected to a properly planned and secure earthing system.